Safety and Security Guidelines

 - Compressed gas cylinders must be secured at all times, including during transport and when empty.
 Cylinder caps must be in place when the cylinder is not in use.
 Users should complete compressed gas training.
 Users of liquid nitrogen or other cryogenics must complete the Lehigh training course.

-- Laboratory coats and other protective clothing worn in the laboratory area should be worn outside the laboratory only when required, eg., when transporting experimental samples to a core facility.
+- Laboratory coats and other protective clothing worn in the laboratory area should not be worn outside the laboratory.
+When transporting experimental samples from one area to another, the sample should be in an enclosed container making protective clothing not necessary.

 - Sandals, open-toed, or open-heeled shoes should not be worn in the laboratory.